Kaijiro/chromie/README.md

 Chromie is a tool made to inspect passed World of Warcraft raids fight and try to figure :
 - Why it didn't work
-- Planify your Raid CDs
+- Plan your Raid CDs
 - Get some stats on your pulls

-This tools does not intend to replace WarcraftLogs at all, they are 2 different tools.
+This tool does not intend to replace WarcraftLogs at all, they are 2 different tools.

-## Objectives on short/mid term
+## Objectives

+### Short and very short term
+- Define a graphic identity and a structure for the app layout
+- Add a loader when Chromie is parsing a file

+### Mid term
 - Make Chromie as """efficient""" as before the code project big refactor

 ## Project setup